-Your child will psychiatrically reassessed upon admission by a board certified psychiatrist who will complete a psychiatric evaluation within 24 hours and prescribe psychotropic medications according to current evidence based medicine emphasizing safety and efficacy as part of a comprehensive mental health treatment program integrating pediatrics and psychiatry.
-Consent will obtained from the child’s guardian for all new psychiatric medications.
+Your child will be reassessed upon admission by a board-certified psychiatrist who will complete a psychiatric evaluation within 24 hours and prescribe psychotropic medications according to current evidence-based medicine emphasizing safety.
+Consent will be obtained from the child’s guardian for all new psychiatric medications.
 All medications are reviewed monthly at the treatment team meetings.
 All medications go through a pharmacy for review to avoid any possible drug to drug interactions and minimize polypharmacy.

 A daily pediatric clinic is conducted by the family physician for routine medical complaints and your child may be treated at our facility with symptomatic measures such as bed rest or, if needed, your child will be sent to the emergency room or scheduled for a specialist consultation at a later date of non-emergent.
 Emergency care is rendered without prior notice as consent to treat a medical emergency is given upon admission; however, the guardian will be notified as soon as possible.

-Additional services provided by the nursing department include infection control, hygiene education, medication administration, co-ordination of specialty appointments and therapeutic leave of absences as well as contributing to the monthly treatment team meeting.
+Additional services provided by the nursing department include infection control, hygiene education, medication administration, coordination of specialty appointments and therapeutic leaves of absence as well as contributing to the monthly treatment team meeting.